 To become a Respiratory Therapist, students are educated in community colleges or universities.
 Colleges offer a three-year diploma program and several universities offer four-year degree program.
 In Nova Scotia Dalhousie University School of Health Sciences offers a four-year Bachelor of Health Science in Respiratory Therapy with a diploma option after three years.

-• Graduating from an education program accredited by Accreditation Canada.
+• Graduate from an education program accredited by Accreditation Canada.

 Respiratory Therapy is a self regulated health profession in nine provinces and therefore requires obtaining a licence in; Alberta, Saskatchewan, Manitoba, Ontario, Quebec, New Brunswick, Nova Scotia, Newfoundland and Prince Edward Island.